ITBA-E3-2018/fpga-vga-stopwatch/README.md

-# vga-stopwatch: An Altera Cyclone IV VGA stopwatch
+# fpga-vga-stopwatch: An Altera Cyclone IV VGA stopwatch

 The idea of this FPGA software designed for the Altera Cyclone IV board was to experiment with FPGA design.